 Because Paris Las Vegas and Bally’s are owned by the same company (Caesars Entertainment), and are physically joined together, the two resorts both use the same parking garage.
 The Bally’s Las Vegas parking garage is the same as its sister, Paris next door.
 Valet parking areas are different for each hotel however.
 (More on that below).

-In a very recent development, guests staying at, or just visting the Paris Hotel & Casino will now have to pay for parking.
+In a very recent development, guests staying at, or just visiting the Paris Hotel & Casino will now have to pay for parking.

 Paris Las Vegas Self-Parking Fee & Valet Parking Fee

-As of this writing in early December, equipment is being installed to support this new paid parking policy.
-While we don’t know an exact date of when it will start, Caesars Entertainment (who owns the Paris), has said it should start in either late December or very early 20170.
+As of this writing, equipment is being installed to support this new paid parking policy.
+While we don’t know an exact date of when it will start, Caesars Entertainment (who owns the Paris), has indicate it should start very early in 2017.

 They also have not yet announced the self-parking garage fees.
 We will update this article once that information is announced.